The Happenings on Shaw Hill

 Vampyrs

 Dr. Scotts sat in his home study late at night.
 This is were he often did his most important work, or at least, the work that he enjoyed the most.
-He had a cubicle up against the wall, and an oak back shelve behind him lined with his books on subjects from biochemistry, folklore, mythology, the Russian Orthodox Church and Vampirology.
+He had a cubicle up against the wall, and an oak bookshelf behind him lined with his books on subjects from biochemistry, folklore, mythology, the Russian Orthodox Church and Vampirology.
 Books by PhDs from all over the world.
 Dr. Betsy Shurls’ text on The Elements, History of Periodic Table, The Science of Folklore by W.W.
 Norton, British Goblins by Wirt Siles, Slavic Blood: The Vampires in Russian and East European Cultures by Thomas Garza, The Interpretation of Dreams by Sigmond Freud and In Search of Vampyres by Ian Wilke.

 Suddenly a 4-way grid popped up on the computer screen with four people in each box.
 Underneath each box was a caption box with their name: Betsy, William, Peter and Ian.

-“A psychiatric ward.”
+“The psychiatric ward.”

 “With security?”
 Ian asked.